 - Parents/caregivers are encouraged to be actively involved in therapy.

 Pediatric VitalStim® Therapy May Be Appropriate For:

 - Children of all ages

-- Patients who may be tube-dependent for all nutrition
+- A child who may be tube-dependent for all nutrition

-- Patients with: stroke, traumatic brain injury (TBI), laryngomalacia, spinal muscular atrophy, cerebral palsy, cleft lip and palate, Down syndrome, Prader-Willi syndrome, failure to thrive, Bell’s palsy and more
+- Children with: stroke, traumatic brain injury (TBI), laryngomalacia, spinal muscular atrophy, cerebral palsy, cleft lip and palate, Down syndrome, Prader-Willi syndrome, failure to thrive, Bell’s palsy and more

 The “gold standard” for evaluation is a modified barium swallow (MBS) study.
 If an MBS study cannot be completed, a functional bedside evaluation may be substituted.